Community School

 Driver's Ed (In-Person)

-WINTER 2025 IN-PERSON SESSION
+SUMMER 2025 IN-PERSON SESSION

 Students must have a learner's permit prior to the start of the course.

 Cost: $450 - covers 30 classroom hours of instruction and 6 hours of behind-the-wheel driving.
+Register on My Payments Plus.

 This course satisfies Georgia's Joshua Law requirement.